 Business owners often put their valuable company assets at risk without realizing it.
 All it takes is a little research to determine how much coverage makes sense for your company’s size, assets and risk.
-An independent agent in our network can help you evaluate your needs.
+An independent agent can help you evaluate your needs.

 Here are some of the most serious risks you face if you don’t have adequate commercial auto liability:

 - Your business may be breaking the law.
 Your state has minimum requirements for commercial vehicle liability insurance.
 Be sure to get the mandatory coverage in place.
 If you rely on a personal vehicle policy when driving a limo, taxi, bus or commercial truck, there is a good chance you are breaking state law.